Introduction to eBPF

 User-space applications can load eBPF programs into the kernel as eBPF bytecode.
 Although you could write eBPF programs in bytecode, there are several tools which provide abstraction layers on top of eBPF so you do not need to write bytecode manually.
 These tools will then generate the bytecode which will in turn be loaded into the kernel.

-Once the eBPF program is loaded, it is then verified by the kernel before it can run.
+Once an eBPF program is loaded into the kernel, it is then verified by the kernel before it can run.
 These checks include:

 • verifying if the eBPF program halts and will never get stuck in a loop,